 - Preheat a large frying pan on medium heat with enough vegetable oil to lightly coat the pan.

-- Pour remaining ½ c panko in a shallow bowl.
-Divide crab mixture into 6 large or 12 smaller cakes, press gently into panko and then place in frying pan.
-Fry approx. 7-8 minutes each side or until golden brown.
+- Pour the remaining ½ c panko into a shallow bowl.
+Divide crab mixture into 6 large or 12 smaller cakes, press gently into panko, and then place in the frying pan.
+Fry approx. 5-7 minutes on each side or until golden brown.
+Serve warm.

 - Add all ingredients into bowl and stir well.
 Cover and refrigerate until ready to use.
 This can be made up to 3 days prior to using.